swift-developer-tools/swift-libgit2/Sources/SwiftLibgit2/SwiftLibgit2.docc/SwiftLibgit2.md

 like `String` instead of `UnsafePointer<CChar>`.

 Some bindings must use C types to maintain compatibility with libgit2's memory management and calling conventions.
-This includes callbacks invoked by libgit2 internally, output parameters where libgit2 owns the returned memory, and other cases where C types cannot be accurately represented in Swift.
+This includes callbacks invoked internally by libgit2, output parameters where libgit2 owns the returned memory, and other cases where C types cannot be represented in Swift.

 The bindings for bitset C enums are represented as structs, but remain in their respective "Enums" documentation section to match libgit2's API organization.